 Jet service was introduced by Braniff International Airways in December, 1959 with Boeing 707-220's between Dallas (Love Field) and New York (Idlewild).
 The Eastern/Braniff interchange from New York to South America received the jets in April, 1962.
 The new schedule included three weekly flights routed: New York - Miami - Panama City - Bogota; New York - Miami - Panama City - Lima - Sao Paolo (Viracopos) - Rio de Janeiro and New York - Miami - Panama City - Lima - Asuncion - Buenos Aires.

-Sample one-way fares from Miami to Buenos Aires: First class $593; Day coach $304; All fares are in U.S. dollars.
+Sample one-way fares from Miami to Panama City: First class $137; Day coach $95; from Miami to Buenos Aires: First class $593; Day coach $304; All fares are in U.S. dollars.

 Go to Braniff International Airways timetables or select schedules by aircraft below: